-Bid and Award
+6. Bid and Award

-The bid and award procedures for school construction projects conform to those used for the procurement of other goods and services, which are addressed in Policy 4050.
-In addition, these procedures comply with the funding requirements of the PSCP.
+The bid and award procedures for school construction projects conform to those used for the procurement of other goods and services, which are addressed in Policy 4050 Procurement of Goods and/or Services.
+In addition, these procedures comply with the funding requirements of the State of Maryland.